New TV ad hits Walker on pre-existing condition coverage

 The ad unveiled Tuesday by A Stronger Wisconsin is part of a new seven-figure ad buy.
 The Democratic Governors Association has pledged to spend $3.8 million on the race.

-The spot features a woman battling breast cancer who says if Walker takes away protections for people with pre-existing conditions she won't be able to afford live-saving treatments.
+The woman in the ad says if Walker takes away protections for people with pre-existing conditions she won't be able to afford live-saving treatments.

 Walker has been a longtime proponent of repealing the federal health care law that provides protections for people with pre-existing conditions.
 But this year he called on the Legislature to pass a state law to guarantee coverage for people with pre-existing conditions.